-If you’ve read our article on parental controls, then you know it’s easy to set time limits and channel locks on DIRECTV receivers.
+If you’ve ever used parental controls on a DIRECTV receiver, then you know it’s easy to set time limits and channel locks .
 This is an option for parents of small children, but did you ever think of using it in your business?

 If you have a bar or restaurant, you can lock out channels that you don’t want your customers to see, and highlight channels that you want to show off.
 If there’s a TV in the breakroom, you can set it to require a passcode for viewing during work hours, or limit the viewing of anything rated above TV-PG.